 When the strand was finished, I added one more crimp bead to end the strand of beads.

-Step Three: After I finished creating my strands of water beads, I decided to use another sheet of the blue plastic divider to seal up the watering can.
-I didn’t want the can to hold water and attract bugs or become a home to a little critter.
+Step Three: Cover the watering can opening with a sheet of blue plastic divider.
+You can skip this step, but since I didn’t want the can to hold water and attract mosquitos or become a home for little critters, I decided to cover mine.
 I stuck the divider into the can and used a silver Sharpie to trace along the edge of the watering can.

 I cut this out and glued it to the inside of the watering can using hot glue.
 It took one more piece of binder plastic to completely seal things, but overall, this seemed to work really well.
 I sealed around all the edges with more hot glue.
 It got a little messy but once the can is hanging up you don’t really notice all my hot glue!

-My new garden ornament is finished.
+The watering can decoration is finished!
 It really looks nice against our Annabelle hydrangeas.
 The colors pop against the white blooms.
+We have since painted our fence a nice bright blue.
+You can see it in my Butterfly Garden Art post!